 Total Columns on General Purpose Financial Statements: Total columns on the general purpose financial statements are captioned "Total (Memorandum Only)" to indicate that they are presented only to facilitate financial analysis.
-Data in these columns do not present financial position, results of operations, or cash flows in conformity with generally accepted accounting principles.
+Data in these columns do not present financial position, results of operations, or cash flows in conformity with accounting principles generally accepted in the United States of America.
 Neither is such data comparable to a consolidation.
 Interfund eliminations have not been made in the aggregation of this data.
 When the title of a statement indicates that a component unit is included, two total columns are presented.
 The first is captioned "Primary Government" to indicate that only those activities that comprise the County's legal entity have been included.
 The second is captioned "Reporting Entity" and includes the activity and operations of the County's legally separate discretely presented component units (see Note 1).
 The "Total" column on statements which do not include a component have no additional caption.